jeffreykegler/hoonlint/misc/whitespace.md

 * A one-stop horizontal gap.

-* A sequence of ford horns, all of which are aligned with the first one.
+* A sequence of zero or more ford horns.

 * A vertical gap, with comments at the rune column.

-* A TISTIS
+* A TISTIS.

 ## Ford horn sequence

-TODO
+A Ford horn sequence is a sequence of ford hoons.
+All of the ford hoons should be at the same alignment.

+The hoons in the sequence should be separated by vertical gaps.
+The comments in the vertical gaps should be aligned with the rune of the hoon which directly contains the Ford horn sequence.

 ## FASKET